-Dr. Holsen's research interests include the transport, transformations and fate of hydrophobic organic chemicals, metals, and ions in a wide array of environmental systems.
+Dr. Holsen's research interests include the sources, transport, transformations and fate of hydrophobic organic chemicals including emerging contaminants and metals including mercury in a wide array of environmental systems including the Adirondacks and the Great Lakes.
 Of particular interest is pollutant exchange (wet deposition, dry deposition and air-surface/air-water exchange) between earth's surface and the atmosphere.

 Atmospheric Deposition, Transport, Transformations and Bioavailability of Mercury across a Northern Forest Landscape.
 Widespread contamination of mercury in remote aquatic environments due to atmospheric deposition and consequent high concentrations in aquatic biota, suggest that there is an acute need to improve understanding of the mechanisms of mercury transport and transformations in lake/watershed ecosystems.
 The goal of this interdisciplinary project it to develop a better understanding of how atmospherically deposited mercury is transported through an entire watershed system.
 Results from field and laboratory experiments will be used to improve an existing mercury transport model.